 14. MAUI PINEAPPLE TOUR: Do pineapples grow on trees?
 (Nope.)
 Will that pineapple on your kitchen counter continue to ripen?
 (Uh uh.)
 You’ll learn “all things pineapple” on the 90-minute Maui Pineapple Tour, an interesting, fun, authentic farm tour.
 You’ll go right into the pineapple fields to sample fresh-picked extra sweet Maui Gold pineapple, plus they’ll send you home with your own pineapple, boxed and ready for travel.
 (Hali’imaile, near Makawao)

-15. CANDLELIT TOUR OF THE BALDWIN HOME MUSEUM: Once a week, from dusk to 8:30 p.m., docents will guide you by candlelight through a fascinating tour of the Baldwin Home Museum in Lahaina.
+15. CANDLELIT TOUR OF THE BALDWIN HOME MUSEUM: Once a week, from dusk to 8p.m., docents will guide you by candlelight through a fascinating tour of the Baldwin Home Museum in Lahaina.
 You’ll learn about the family who resided in this home and their significance in Hawaiian history.
 Although open during daylight hours, this place truly comes alive by candlelight as you step back in time to the mid 1800s.
-(UPDATE: This activity has been temporarily suspended due to COVID.)
 Vacation Condos in Lahaina.

 16. LAHAINA HISTORIC SELF-GUIDED WALKING TOUR: Lahaina has an incredibly rich history, including eras as a booming whaling town, a thriving sugar cane plantation, and the royal capital of the kingdom of Hawaii.
 Stroll at your own pace and explore Lahaina’s past with this great self-guided walking tour.
 I recommend you do this one- to two-hour walk in the morning, as Lahaina (which means “cruel sun”) can get pretty hot in the afternoon!
 (Stay at a B&B in Lahaina)

 17. MAUI SWAP MEET: If you are looking for unique island products and souvenirs, head to Maui’s biggest swap meet every Saturday morning from 7 a.m. to 1 p.m. at the University of Hawaii Maui College campus.
-Row after row of open-air booths, offering arts and crafts, souvenirs, clothing, jewelry, food, flowers, produce, and everything else you can imagine from around 200 vendors.
+Row after row of open-air booths, offering arts and crafts, souvenirs, clothing, jewelry, food, flowers, produce, and everything else you can imagine from nearly 200 vendors.
 Admission is 50 cents.
-(Kahului) (UPDATE: The swap meet at this location has been temporarily suspended due to COVID.)
+(Kahului)

 18. KAHANU GARDEN AND HEIAU: A visit to Kahanu Garden in Hana is an amazing educational and cultural experience.
 Part of the National Tropical Botanical Garden network, this 484-acre garden features ethnobotanical plants that were brought to the islands by the first Polynesian settlers.
 Also on site is the Pi’ilanihale Heiau—an ancient place of worship that is still sacred to Hawaiians.
 Fascinating place.
 (Vacation rentals in Hana)

 19. VODKA FARM AND DISTILLERY TOURS: Ever visit a vodka farm?
 Ocean Vodka offers a great tour of their 80-acre farm and distillery (with tastings) in Upcountry Maui where organic vodka is produced from sugar cane.
+Ocean Vodka just recently opened a Cafe on site, so you can enjoy the gorgeous views in an open-air dining environment from 11:30am-7pm!
 Or try Hali’imaile Distilling Company’s distillery tour and tasting for their Pau Vodka, produced from Maui pineapples, and their flavored vodkas.
 Chocolate Macadamia Nut Vodka, anyone?
 (Upcountry)

 20. VIEW THE GREEN FLASH: Okay, I admit this is not readily available every day.
 And you can’t book it in advance.
 But if you ever get to see this rare natural phenomenon, treasure the moment!
 The famed sunset “green flash” occurs only in certain places on the globe under certain conditions on evenings when there are no clouds, haze, or other obstructions on the horizon.
 As the sun sinks, just at that very moment when the last bit of sun disappears into the sea, a tiny brilliant emerald-green “spark” will flash on the horizon.
 It lasts no more than a second.
 A mere blink of the eye.
 SO DON’T BLINK.
 No kidding.
 You will miss it.
 The green flash is extremely rare and completely unpredictable.
 Even when conditions seem to be ideal for a green flash, sometimes it appears—or not.
 So, if you have seen the illusive green flash from Maui, you can honestly say you have done something here that most people have never done!